 In the meantime I started on my sweet potatoes, getting them ready for the filling.

 Because it was lunchtime and I had a busy workday I took a little shortcut in cooking these.
-I just pricked them with a fork all over and placed them in the microwave for 8 minutes, turning them over halfway and they cooked perfectly.
-I typically cook them in the oven at 375 degrees for 30-35 minutes but I did not have time for that today.
+Simply pricked them with a fork all over and placed them in the microwave for 8 minutes, turning them over halfway and they cooked perfectly.
+When I have more time I cook them in the oven at 375 degrees for 30-35 minutes but I did not have time for that today.
 I think they came out just as good to be honest.

-Then I added the filling and it was just magic!
+Added the chickpea sloppy joe filling and it was just magic!

 - 4 medium sweet potatoes